Musicals in 2022

 ‘Heading this fine Australian cast, Jemma Rix (Elsa) and Courtney Monsma (Anna) deliver heartstring-tugging performances, emotionally and vocally delivering on a score which calls for a range from introspection, to letting rip with the show’s multi award-winning hit “Let It Go”.’

-Based on Alison Bechdel’s bestselling graphic novel about growing up and coming out, this ground-breaking multi-Tony Award-winning musical arrives in Melbourne in February, following its acclaimed Sydney season.
+Based on Alison Bechdel’s bestselling graphic novel about growing up and coming out, this ground-breaking multi-Tony Award-winning musical played in Melbourne in February, following its acclaimed Sydney season.

 Come Rain or Come Shine